appacademy/SWEO-Part-Time-Resources/3-Module/5-week/2-day/README.md

 ### Document Object Model (DOM)

 - Your html page, the document that you are rendering and manipulating
-- A collection of nodes (HTML elements) which we can access and manipulate
+- A collection of nodes (HTML elements)
 - Easy to `console.log` with `window.document` or just `document` as an alias